 Why does my credit score matter when applying for a credit card?

 From the perspective of the credit card companies and lenders: the lower your credit score is, the more likely you are to default on your debt payments.
 Credit is about trust.
-If your credit score is good, these lenders will feel good about trusting you.
+If your credit score is good, these credit card providers will feel good about trusting you.

 Though, just because you have bad credit, it does not mean you cannot apply for a credit card.

-- Talk to your local credit union – First things first: Speak with a local credit union manager to understand your financial positioning.
+- Talk to your local credit union – First things first: Speak with a local credit union manager to understand credit history and your financial positioning.
 They will help you decide the next steps and what pitfalls to avoid.

-- Take care of late payments – Most companies will not approve applicants with recent delinquencies.
-Also, it does not make sense to add to the debt than you already have.
-So, make sure you pay off your other credit card debt before applying for another one.
+- Take care of late payments – Most credit card providers will not approve applicants with recent delinquencies.
+Also, it does not make sense to add to the debt that you already have.
+So, make sure you pay off your other credit card debt on top of your usual monthly payment before going to a card issuer and applying for another one.

 - Compare credit card fees – As a low credit holder, it is smart to keep all costs down.
-One way to do this is by finding a card with little (or no) annual fees, monthly fees, or one-time fees.
+One way to do this is by finding a credit card company that offers little (or no) annual fees, monthly and balance transfer fees, late payment fees, or one-time fees.

 - Don’t over-apply for cards – When you apply for a credit card, the bank or credit union will do a credit check on you.
 Every time your credit score is verified, your credit score goes down.
 Be sure to research the opportunities first and then, be selective about which card you apply for.

 - Consider approval odds – Look into cards with high approval odds.
 The closest thing you will get to a guaranteed approval is a Secured Credit Card.
 While you may be paying a higher upfront fee, this credit card offers much, and usually approves a low credit rating.

 - Understand the different types of credit cards – Knowing which credit card is right for you can help in the long run.
 Before you start applying, learn about all your options.